 New SSA.gov Online Tool – Advance Designation of Representative Payee

 The Social Security Administration has added a new feature to the SSA website.
-This feature allows individuals with a “My Social Security account” to designate up to three individuals who can serve as their representative payee, in the event they are not able to manage their own affairs.
+This feature allows individuals with a “My Social Security account”, who are also receiving Social Security benefits, to designate up to three individuals who can serve as their representative payee, in the event they are not able to manage their own affairs.

 Prior to the addition of this tool, SSA would only allow individuals to apply for a representative payee via completion of their Form SSA-11, and this was typically through a face-to-face meeting at the SSA office only.
 Even if you already have a legal Power of Attorney (POA) in place to handle your financial affairs, the Social Security Administration does not accept your POA when establishing a representative payee with them.
 Therefore, folks who already have a POA prepared by their attorney should update their “My Social Security account”, adding their desired representative payee information.

-COVID-19 and other ailments or accidents can impact young and old alike, therefore everyone, even those not yet on Social Security or Medicare, should establish a “My Social Security” account and complete their representative payee information.
+COVID-19 and other ailments or accidents can impact young and old alike, therefore everyone already receiving, or when applying for Social Security retirement or disability benefits, should log onto their “My Social Security” account and complete their representative payee information.

 Stimulus Checks, Social Security Taxability and Retroactive Lump Sum Payments

 Depending on your income level, your Social Security benefits are taxable.
-The good news is that any stimulus check you received this year is not considered taxable income, so it will not have an impact on your provisional income that is used to determine if your Social Security benefits are taxable.
+The good news is that any stimulus check you received is not considered taxable income for Federal Income Tax purposes.
+Therefore, it will not have an impact on your provisional income that is used to determine if your Social Security benefits are taxable.

 In addition, prior to the pandemic, recipients who filed for benefits past their Full Retirement Age [FRA] could request a retroactive lump sum payment of monthly benefits of up to six months, but not sooner than their FRA.
 This would then make their monthly benefit equate to what their benefit would have been if they would have filed six months ago.